Crane's Coop Chicks

 We are particularly fond of our Marans roosters who are not only stunning, they are extremely docile and trustworthy.
 Our roosters faithfully mate with our hens and always give them the first chance at food.

 Whenever we sell a dozen mixed rainbow eggs to a customer they always comment on the Marans eggs first because of their beauty and size.
 The quality of their egg overall is superior to that of a regular hen.
 The shells are thick and hard and when cracked open, the yolk of our free-range birds is bright orange, bursting with vitamins, protein and fats from the extra time it took to lay the egg.
-While a typical store-bought egg has a yolk that is runny and flaccid, the free-range Marans produce yolks that have ‘muscle tone;’ little orange domes that jut skyward from the egg white.
+While a typical store-bought egg has a yolk that is runny and flaccid, the free-range Marans produce yolks that have ‘muscle tone;’ little orange domes that just skyward from the egg white.

 We are really excited about our Marans for the 2021 breeding program.
 After years of tinkering we believe we have finally found the perfect balance of stunning dark chocolate egg color, high production and hen beauty.
 The marans egg is always the egg that will stop people in their tracks when they look at a dozen.
 The color and quality of the eggs that our marans lay is one of the many things that makes our breeding program stand out in comparison to larger hatcheries.
 You will not be disappointed by the beauty of both the birds and eggs of this breed.